D124 Facilities Proposal

 How did the District identify and prioritize its capital facility needs?

-Would all students and schools in the District benefit from the proposed improvements?
+Would all students in the District benefit from the proposed improvements?

 Proposed New Middle School